 Infrastructure as a service, is a cloud computing solution that consists of provisioning and managing computing resources over the Internet; such as servers, storage, networking and virtualization.
 This computing model emerged in the early 2010s and it is also known as Hardware as a Service (HaaS).
 Since then, IaaS has become the standard model for numerous types of workloads.

 What are the benefits of IaaS?

 IaaS is very advantageous for companies in terms of flexibility, efficiency, scalability and security.
 By “renting” your computing resources, instead of purchasing them, you save time and money, and increase agility.
 But let’s go into more detail about what are the advantages of using Infrastructure as a Service solutions.

 Less capital expenses

 In terms of costs and investments, Infrastructure as a Service is the way to optimize your expenses by delegating the management of your servers or nodes, storage and networking to a cloud computing provider.
 In some cases, you can also delegate the virtualization layer to your provider.
 At Stackscale, for instance, we offer IaaS with virtualization in the form of Private Cloud and IaaS without virtualization through bare-metal servers.

-When deploying an IaaS platform, companies remain in control of your applications, data, runtime, middleware and operative system (OS).
+When deploying an IaaS platform, companies remain in control of your applications, data, runtime, middleware and operating system (OS).
 You are responsible of purchasing, configuring and managing your software.
 But your IaaS provider takes care of housing, managing and monitoring the technical infrastructure, so that everything works perfectly.

 Furthermore, as mentioned above, the company’s IT team does not have to worry about the infrastructure and can concentrate their efforts in tasks which are more valuable to your business.
 So, you will have more time to focus on your core business, while your provider’s specialized team do what they do best: taking care of the infrastructure.

 Maximum security and redundancy